-The average salary in Spain is lower than that of the UK, which will come as no surprise given the difference in the living expenses here.
+The average salary in Spain is lower than that of the UK, which will come as no surprise given the difference in living expenses between the two.

 Making a move to Spain?
 Let us help

-Currency exchange doesn’t have to be stressful or expensive.
-Our dedicated platform makes the process completely transparent, keeping you in the loop every step of the way.
-With Clear Currency, currency exchange is always hassle-free.
-And the best part is, our competitive rates mean you’ll keep more of the money you transfer.
+Currency exchange doesn’t have to be stressful.
+Our dedicated platform makes the process completely transparent, keeping you in the loop at every step of the way.
+With Clear Currency, currency exchange is hassle-free.
+And what's more, our competitive exchange rates mean you can keep more of the money you transfer.

-All you need to do is sign up for a personal or business account, fill in your details online, and your currency exchange account will be up and running before you know it.
+All you need to do is sign up for a personal or business account, fill in your details online, and your account will be up and running in no time.

 If you’d like to learn more about our services, don’t hesitate to get in touch.
-You can contact us through our live chat, call or send us an email.
+You can contact us through our live chat, give us a call or send an email.

 How to Mitigate Foreign Exchange Risk